Couple swimming at Buley Rockhole, Litchfield National Park

 Dedicate a few solid hours to simply wandering around this adorable seaside village, stopping in at cute cafés and the famous Ice Creamery, Kiama (aaaaaaah).
 A trip here wouldn't be complete without a visit to the Kiama Blowhole, where waves spurt out through a crevasse in the cliff, forming a fabulous salty fountain.
 Play golf at the rural golf course or walk the Kiama Coast Walk for views of lush green cliffs overlooking rocky shores, rivers and private beaches.
 There are also plenty of surrounding coastal towns connected by cycleways for fitness fanatics to conquer.
 You can also book majestic activities like dolphin-watching cruises, outdoor rock climbing and kayaking tours.

 How far?
-130km
+130km from Sydney

-Get there by car, it’s about two hours away from Sydney CBD.
+Get there: by car, it’s about two hours away from Sydney CBD.

 Advertising